Read About the History of WheatonArts

 To better utilize the facilities offered by the glass factory, a program to support emerging contemporary glass artists was created in 1983.
 Recognizing the needs of these artists to have access to hot glass, a group of artists including Paul Joseph Stankard and Tom Patti worked with WheatonArts to establish the “Creative Glass Center of America.”
 Through CGCA, contemporary glass artists are provided with the facilities, equipment, time and housing to further develop their art.

-Today, WheatonArts consists of over 60 acres with 20 buildings.
-The Museum of American Glass houses over 7,000 objects, both historic and contemporary.
+Today, WheatonArts consists of over 45 acres with 18 buildings.
+The Museum of American Glass houses over 22,000 objects, both historic and contemporary.
 The fully operational Glass Studio presents daily, interpretive demonstrations for the public with artists showing traditional and contemporary glassblowing techniques.
-In the Artist Studios artists demonstrate the traditional southern New Jersey crafts of pottery, wood and flameworking.
-The 1876 Centre Grove Schoolhouse, Museum Stores (General Store, Arthur Gorham Paperweight Shop, Brownstone Emporium and Boutique, Christmas Shop and The Gallery of Fine Craft) and the Event Center now complete the complex.
-The 100-room Country Inn by Carlson® is located adjacent to WheatonArts.
+In the Artist Studios, artists demonstrate the traditional southern New Jersey crafts of pottery and flameworking.
+The 1876 Centre Grove Schoolhouse, Museum Stores (General Store, Arthur Gorham Paperweight Shop, Brownstone Emporium, and The Gallery of Fine Craft) and the Event Center complete the complex.

 WheatonArts has achieved recognition not only on a local and regional level, but, through its collections, programs, seminars, and exhibitions, on both a national and international level.